ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

    extension, and host, port and path are as specified in Sections 3.2.2, 3.2.3, and 3.3 in {{RFC3986}}.
 An ALTO server SHOULD use the "https" scheme unless the contents of the TIPS view are intended to be publicly accessible and does not raise security concerns.
 The field MUST contain only ASCII characters.
-If the original URL contains international characters (e.g., in the domain name), they MUST be properly encoded into the ASCII format (e.g., using the PHP "urlencode" function).
+In case the original URL contains international characters (e.g., in the domain name), the ALTO server implementation MUST properly encode the URL into the ASCII format (e.g., using the "urlencode" function).

    A server MUST NOT use a URI for different TIPS views, either for different resources or different request bodies to the same resource.
 URI generation is